Asif2714/Asif2714/README.md

 🏫 I'm studying Computer Science at Queen Mary University of London.

-📖 Currently improving my skillset in Machine Learning, Cybersecurity, Mobile App and Web Development, revising the fundamentals of Computer Science, and also exploring other areas of Software Development.
+📖 Currently improving my skillset in Machine Learning, Cybersecurity, Mobile App and Web Development, revising the fundamentals of Computer Science, and also exploring other areas of Software Development. </br>
+Some of the other bigger things in my to-do list are:
+- Exploring projects where I can use my Raspberry Pi and Intel Galileo
+- Planning different ways to reimplement or improve my university coursework projects

 ### Programming Languages